pauca881/pawmeet/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC License.
 For more details, please see the `LICENSE` file.

 Thank you for using Pawmeet!

-## Developer Documentation
+## Developer Documentation ( Incompleted )
 Installed Django ( pip install django ) from Windows Powershell as administrator Created the Django Project cd pawmeet